nathan-at-least/zips/zip-NNNN-posterity-fund.rst

 - `SLOW_FUND_BAL : u64 [zatoshi]`

-The state is a single 64 bit integer representing the Slow Fund balance in units of ``zatoshi``, the smallest tracked unit of ZEC.
+The state is a single 64 bit integer representing the Posterity Fund balance in units of ``zatoshi``, the smallest tracked unit of ZEC.
 It is safe and potentially convenient to consider all blocks prior to the activation height to have a value of 0 in this field.

 .. design_rationale::

 Block Header Commitments
 ------------------------

-Valid block headers are required to commit to the Slow Fund balance.
+Valid block headers are required to commit to the Posterity Fund balance.

 ..
 FIXME:: Look up the arbitrary block state commitment mechanics and plug in appropriately.